Luwuinnz/Mammal-Sensor-Arduino/README.md

 The Dog Orthopedic Sensor currently serves as a proof-of-concept platform rather than a finalized diagnostic tool.
 The most significant limitation is the limited availability of meaningful IMU data collected from dogs.
 While the framework for a Temporal Convolutional Network (TCN) model is already in place, it has not yet been trained due to the lack of veterinary-labeled gait datasets.

 This stage is intentional.
 The system is designed first as a data collection and visualization tool, laying the groundwork for building the larger datasets needed to unlock its full diagnostic capabilities.

-Once sufficient IMU data is collected across different breeds, sizes, and orthopedic conditions, the TCN model can be trained and validated, transforming the prototype into a machine learning–driven diagnostic support system.
+Once sufficient IMU data is collected across different breeds, sizes, and orthopedic conditions, the TCN model can be trained and validated, transforming the prototype into a machine learning diagnostic support system.

 Future Directions
 - Expand IMU dataset: Collect larger, labeled datasets from dogs across breeds, sizes, and conditions